connor4312/cockatiel/readme.md

 ### `bulkhead.onReject(callback)`

-A method on the bulkhead that gives you a callback fired when a call is rejected.
+An [event emitter](#events) that fires when a call is rejected.
 Useful for telemetry.
 Returns a disposable instance.

 ```js
 const listener = bulkhead.onReject(() => console.log('bulkhead call was rejected'));